code-423n4/2022-05-alchemix/README.md

 ### Helper Contracts
 #### WETHGateway.sol (96 loc)
 Turns ETH into WETH and deposits into the Alchemist.
+Also withdraws WETH from the Alchemist and exchanges it for ETH to send to the designated receiver.
 #### AutoleverageCurveFactoryethpool.sol (49 loc)
 Lets users zap into a leveraged collateralized debt position on alETH.
 #### AutoleverageCurveMetapool.sol (34 loc)